I want to restrict CIDR IP addresses for a Kubernetes service of type LoadBalancer in Amazon Elastic Kubernetes Service (Amazon EKS).

 - Create an Amazon EKS cluster.

-- Create, and then launch worker nodes.
+- Create and launch your worker nodes.

 - Set up kubectl.